 The increase in gross profit associated with the new revenue recognition guidance for both periods was primarily related to gross profit recognized on our JPF contract with the USG, as we recognized revenue associated with the cost incurred in the period for units we expect to deliver later in 2018.
-Additionally, we recognized revenue and related gross profit on one K-MAX® aircraft in the three-month fiscal period and two K-MAX® aircraft in the six-month fiscal period.
+Additionally, we recognized revenue and related gross profit on two K-MAX® aircraft in the nine-month fiscal period.